DPDK/dpdk/doc/guides/nics/mlx4.rst

   adds additional run-time checks and debugging messages at the cost of lower performance.

-- ``CONFIG_RTE_LIBRTE_MLX4_DEBUG_BROKEN_VERBS`` (default **n**)

-  Mellanox OFED versions earlier than 4.2 may return false errors from Verbs object destruction APIs after the device is plugged out.
-  Enabling this option replaces assertion checks that cause the program to abort with harmless debugging messages as a workaround.
-  Relevant only when CONFIG_RTE_LIBRTE_MLX4_DEBUG is enabled.

 - ``CONFIG_RTE_LIBRTE_MLX4_TX_MP_CACHE`` (default **8**)

   Maximum number of cached memory pools (MPs) per TX queue.
 Each MP from